JordanStone/Project3/README.txt

 	Test.py for p1 will output the average probes for INSERT and DELETE for several values of a and the expected value of O(1 + a)

-	Test.py for p2 will output the average probes for INSERT and DELETE for several values of a and the expected values of (1+1/(1-a)^2)/2 and (1=1/(1-a))/2.

-	Test.py for p5 will output the expected and resultant D and P arrays from running a given 2D array C through dijkstra.

-	Test.py for p6 will print the expected and resultant D and P values from running a given partially ordered tree through disktra.

 	Test.py for p7 wil output the original 2D array representing a graph, followed by the  expected and resultant optimal graph distance charts and